KabukiStarship/KabukiToolkit/projects/kabuki/igeek/readme.md

 # projects.kabuki.igeek

-Interactive Genetic Evolutionary Environment for KabukiNet.
+*Language/API:* **C++/UWP, Script2, Python, HTML5, JavaScript/React**

+IGEEK is the Interactive Genetic Evolutionary Environment for KabukiNet, which is our Fast-Convolutional Neural Net architecture that doesn't exist yet.
+IGEEK will need to generate models for various programming languages run in the browser with Julia and Python Jupyter Notebooks.

 # The License